 Despite the War’s immense cost, as noted by the commission’s 2011 report, cocaine use actually rose by 27 percent over the decade 1998–2008.
 It spawned a “huge criminal black market, financed by the risk-escalated profits of supplying international demand for illicit drugs,” according to Antonio Maria Costa, executive director of the United Nations Office on Drugs and Crime.

-“The big guys in this market deal in large-scale capital,” says Professor Laura Enríquez, a Berkeley sociologist and leading authority on Central America.
+“The big guys in this market deal in large-scale capital,” says Professor Laura Enríquez, a UC Berkeley sociologist and leading authority on Central America.
 “They preside over significant economic enterprises that are multifaceted but lack ‘clarity’—businesses that are anything but above-board, where the competition that is part of any economic sector takes a violent turn.”

 The big guys own palatial residences in Miami, Cali, and Acapulco.
 But they can’t manage without “little guys”: unemployed young men who are inured to a brutally murderous environment.
 The sort of young men who have made Central America one of the most dangerous places on the planet, and who waited for us in the jungle of Petén.